mjsipes/stock_algorithms/README.md

 <img width="1142" alt="image" src="https://github.com/user-attachments/assets/630e3f2e-19cb-4828-a832-3444a21daf0d">

-The first interesting takeaway: if you could trade Apple stock perfectly for one day—knowing exactly when to buy and sell—you’d average around 10% returns.
-But if you applied the same strategy to a more volatile asset like Dogecoin, you'd see returns jump to 35%.

-Then, I tried a more realistic approach: a simple greedy algorithm that looks at the trend every minute.
-This algorithm averaged consistent returns of 4% each day when trading Apple stock and a solid 25% daily return on cryptocurrencies like Dogecoin.

-But here’s the catch—the one thing I didn’t account for at first: trading fees.
-Cryptocurrency platforms typically charge about 0.1% per trade.
-My algorithm was making trades every minute, which meant around 600 trades a day.
-Those 0.1% fees added up quickly, eating away at my profits and ultimately causing me to lose money.
+### Key Observations

+Perfect Foresight Strategy:
+For assets like Apple (AAPL), a perfect trading strategy with minute-by-minute precision could yield around 10.75% average daily returns.
+However, when applying the same strategy to more volatile assets like Dogecoin (DOGE-USD), the returns dramatically increase to approximately 35.44%.
+This difference highlights the impact of volatility on potential gains; more stable stocks such as Apple provide moderate, consistent returns, while more volatile cryptocurrencies like Dogecoin offer higher potential gains when perfect timing is assumed.
+Greedy Algorithm Performance:

+Simple Greedy Algorithm:
+The greedy algorithm, which is a simplified and more realistic approach, examines trends every minute and makes decisions based on short-term momentum.
+This approach averaged about 4.21% daily returns for Apple and a much higher 25.01% for Dogecoin when fees were not considered.
+These results still demonstrate the higher profitability potential of trading in more volatile assets, but with much more achievable returns given the algorithm's simplicity compared to a perfect foresight strategy.
+Impact of Trading Fees:

+Trading Fees:
+Initially, trading fees were not considered in the analysis.
+However, once you accounted for a typical trading fee of 0.1% per trade, the results painted a very different picture.
+Given the high-frequency nature of the greedy algorithm—executing approximately 600 trades per day (once per minute)—the cumulative cost of these fees became significant.
+For example, at 0.1% per trade over 600 trades, the fees amounted to a substantial portion of any profits gained.
+This led to scenarios where, even with high average daily returns, the costs of frequent trading eroded all potential profits, sometimes resulting in overall losses.